Towards Deeper Understanding of Camouflaged Object Detection: CAM-LDR Dataset

 $K$ is the number of fixation points on the instance, $t_{j}^0$ is the start time for observer $j$ to watch the image and $t_{ij}^{k}$ is the time of the $k$-th fixation point on the instance $i$ with observer $j$.
 To avoid the influence of extremely high or low fixation times, we use the median instead of the mean value:

-in which $\boldsymbol{x}=\{x_l\}_{l=1}^n$ is a set indexed in ascending order.
-Considering different perception ability of observers, we define the final detection delay for instance $i$ as the median across the six observers: $\triangle t_i = \mathrm{median}_j(\triangle t_{ij})$.
-Then we obtain our ranking based dataset according to the recorded detection delay (see Fig.~\ref{fig:annotation_types}).
+where $\boldsymbol{x}=\{x_l\}_{l=1}^n$ is a set indexed in ascending order.
+Considering different perception ability of observers, we define the final detection delay for instance $i$ as the median across the six observers: $\triangle t_i = \mathrm{median}_j(\triangle t_{ij})$, based on which we obtain our ranking based dataset (see Fig.~\ref{fig:annotation_types}).

 There exist two different cases that result in no fixation points within the camouflaged instance region.
 The first is caused by a mechanical error of the eye tracker or incorrect operation of the observers.
 The second is caused by the higher level of camouflage, which makes it difficult to detect the camouflaged object.
 For the one with tracker failure across most of the observers, we consider it as a hard sample and the search time is set to 1 (after normalization).
 Otherwise, if the majority of the observers (4 observers in our setting) can reach an agreement in identifying the camouflaged instance, while some other observers failed to localize the camouflaged instance, we define this type of tracker failure as an operation error, and the observation time of this instance is decided by the majority observers that reach a consensus of camouflage.
+With the observation time of instances, we rearrange the instances by increasing order and then divide the instances equally into 5 subsets with 5 ranks, \ie~easy, medium1, medium2, medium3 and hard.

 \textbf{Dataset information:} Our CAM-LDR dataset comprises 4,040 training images with fixation annotations and ranking annotations, 1000 from the CAMO training set and 3040 from the COD10K training set, and 2,026 testing images from the COD10K testing set.
-In our ranking data, we have six different ranks, \ie~background (BG), easy (ES), medium1 (M1), medium2 (M2), medium3 (M3) and hard (HD).
+In our ranking data, we have six different ranks, \ie~background (BG), easy (ES), medium1 (M1), medium2 (M2), medium3 (M3), and hard (HD).